Summer 2026 10am-5pm. Belper, Derbyshire.

 Because of this, permaculture is helpful not just in the garden!
 It can help you create effective, efficient, healthy systems of any kind.
 That may be a new compost bin, sure.
 It might also be a more thriving way of life.
 What’s very likely is what you discover on this course will open doors.
 We hope you’ll leave having learned lots, also wanting to learn more.

-Part of the course will be focused on practical skills – composting and creating edible and useful polyculture plantings.
+Part of the course will be focused on practical garden skills – composting and creating edible and useful polyculture plantings.
+We may or may not sow some seeds along our travels!

 About the teaching